Skip to Content

 Do fall decorations have to be scary?

 Not in my house!
 You can use October as the perfect excuse to make this DIY unicorn planter and its pearly white sentinels.
-It’s hands down the easiest arts and craft project on this list.
+It’s hands down the easiest arts and crafts project on this list.
 Plus, it is a great way to let a little girl indulge in her fantasies.

 Here’s how to make this: